idshdx/Lockpost/README.md

    - Considered Hardware Security Modules
    - May be implemented in future versions
    - Currently unnecessary for security requirements

+---

+Future Enhancements

+The following features are planned for future releases:
+1. HSM (Hardware Security Module) Integration:
+   - Enhance security by using hardware-based key storage.
+   - Improve performance for high-volume message signing.

+2. Mobile App Support:
+   - Develop a mobile-friendly interface.
+   - Add support for push notifications and QR code-based secure link sharing.

+3. Advanced Analytics:
+   - Provide optional analytics for self-hosted instances.
+   - Include message delivery statistics and error reports.

+4. Localization:
+   - Add support for multiple languages.
+   - Allow users to contribute translations.

+5. Automatic Key Management:
+   - Implement automated key rotation.
+   - Notify users of upcoming key expiration dates.

+---

+Known Limitations

+While the application is robust and secure, there are some limitations:
+1. Dependency on Public Key Servers:
+   - If a key server is unavailable, users may face delays in link generation.
+   - Future versions may include a fallback mechanism.

+2. Browser-Side Encryption:
+   - Relies on the user's browser to perform encryption.
+   - Users with outdated browsers may experience compatibility issues.

+3. Email Delivery:
+   - Relies on the configured SMTP server for email delivery.
+   - Ensure your server is properly configured to avoid spam filtering.

+---

+Support

+If you encounter any issues or have questions, feel free to:
+- Open an issue on our GitHub repository.
+- Join the community discussion on our forums.
+- Reach out via email for direct support.

+---

 ### Contributing